vespa-engine/documentation/en/tutorials/hybrid-search.md

 </div>

-Then we can export the documents using ir_datasets and pipe it to the `convert.py` script:
+With this script, we convert the document dump to Vespa JSON format.
+Use the following command to convert the entire dataset to Vespa JSON format:

 <div class="pre-parent">
   <button class="d-icon d-duplicate pre-copy-button" onclick="copyPreContent(this)"></button>